Is your coffee fair trade and eco friendly?

 Then there is the connection between coffee growing and water consumption.
 Otherwise known as embedded water.
 That is, the total amount of water needed to grow the ingredients and operate all the processes necessary to create the cup of coffee.
 It actually takes a staggering 246 pints of embedded water to make one cup of coffee.

 Fair trade coffee helps to reduce poverty through trade by offering a structured minimum price and premium guarantee for producers.
 Fair trade also cuts out the middleman, which gives farmer cooperatives the chance to deal directly with the retailers and ensure that coffee is bought at a price commensurate with the cost of production.
 The extra proceeds received by farmers then go towards investment in social and business development projects such as scholarship programmes, healthcare services and quality improvement training.
-For example, Cafedirect was the first brand in the UK to carry the Fair Trade mark and reinvests over 50 per cent of its income into the coffee growing communities.

 However, whilst fair trade coffee is ethically produced with respect to remunerating the producers it does not necessarily mean that it is eco friendly.
 For this reason, the Rainforest Alliance focuses more heavily on environmental concerns with the aim of conserving biodiversity and ensuring sustainability.
 For example, it forbids deforestation and will not certify farms where there is evidence of such deforestation.
-Costa and Kenco now source all their coffee beans from Rainforest Alliance certified farms.

 Sadly, there are still some well know coffee brands who have not signed up to fair trade or eco friendly methods of production.
 Next time you put the kettle on or call into a coffee shop, look out for the labels telling you how green your cup of coffee really is.